-Engine: four cylinder, in-line, side valves, 2.9 liters, 22bhp; Gearbox; two speed epicyclic; Suspension: front and rear by transverse semi-elliptic leaf spring; Brakes: mechanical drum to rear.
-Left hand drive.
+Engine: four cylinder in-line, side valves, 2.9 liters, 22bhp; Gearbox; two-speed epicyclic; Suspension: front and rear by transverse semi-elliptic leaf spring; Brakes: mechanical drum to rear.
+Right hand drive.

-It was neither the largest nor the most powerful mass-production car of its time, but it was light and easy to handle.
-With its forgiving two speed planetary transmission, it possessed outstanding hill-climbing qualities.
+It was neither the largest nor the most powerful mass-production car of its time, but it was light and easy to handle, With its forgiving two-speed planetary transmission, it possessed outstanding hill-climbing qualities.
 The Model T was not very fast in standard trim, but on its 3.64:1 rear axle ratio, could lope along at 40-45mph for hour after hour on paved highways.
 If its mechanism changed little over the years, the bodies were gently updated as times passed, with a great variety of new types introduced to widen the Model T's appeal.
+There were Roadsters, Tudor and Fordor sedans, phaetons, trucks and even buses.
 Its unchanging nature encouraged accessory makers, who promoted everything from luxury car style radiator shells to auxiliary transmissions.
-It is probable that without it, there would have been no 'Hot Rod' industry.
+It is probable without it there would have been no 'Hot Rod' industry.

 Christie's understand that this Canadian-built car spent many years in New Zealand, as it still wears registration plates from that country as well as a sticker from the Vintage Car Club of New Zealand (Canterbury Branch).
 The early history of the car is not known, but owing to its right hand driving configuration it may have been originally supplied there.
 A standard four seater tourer, it is fitted with artillery style wooden detachable rim wheels with rear mounted spare, and equipment is limited to a running board mounted tyre pump.